crdrost/essay-seeds/maths/liar paradox.md

 A common thread in much of this discussion has been self-reference: "This sentence says X".
 It is very easy to see that the problem does not require self-reference and in fact exists within any circular reference system: "The next sentence is true.
 The last sentence is false."

 Sometimes people have assumed that the problem disappears when we forbid the phrase 'this sentence' or things like that.
 This is not quite correct.
-Our procedure above for diagonal was quite carefully chosen to apply to any procedure you want -- at least, it applies to any procedure which accepts procedures as input and returns boolean values like true or false.
-The first-order self-reference can even be eliminated by an approach like this:

-    function diagonal_maker(n) {
-        return function (P) {
-            var f = P(n + 1);
-            return safe(f, P) ?
-                f(P) + 1:
-                n;
-        };
-    }

-Notice that diagonal_maker now creates one of several "diagonal" functions depending on which number you give it.
-Those diagonal functions now expect, as input, a function-maker which accepts an integer and produces a function.

-When we compute diagonal_maker(0)(diagonal_maker), we are not actually handing diagonal_maker to itself; we are instead handing it to a diagonal() function which it created.

-Nonetheless, the internal code creates f = diagonal_maker(1), which is not the same as either diagonal_maker(0) or diagonal_maker.
-Creating this function is perfectly safe in Javascript.
-The code then asks if it's safe to run f on diagonal_maker.

 The examples available mostly focus on situations where you can construct the same sentence from information available within that sentence.
 For example, W.V.O.
-Quine offers the generalization:
+Quine offers the liar paradox:

     "Yields falsehood when preceded by its quotation" yields falsehood when preceded by its quotation.

 This statement is not explicitly self-referencing.
 It is talking about what a phrase does when that phrase follows itself in quote marks.
-It happens to be the case, though, that the whole statement is in fact identical to the quoted sub-phrase followed by itself.
+It *just happens to be the case*, though, that the whole statement is in fact identical to the quoted sub-phrase followed by itself.
+But that's not part of what this sentence is saying.
+The sentence happens to identify itself without actually referencing itself, by quotation.

-The same thing that predicates like "yields falsehood when preceded by its quotation" do can be emulated by functions in Javascript.
-The equivalent of the Quine example is to say, instead of:
+You might wonder what this looks like in programming, for something to identify itself without referencing itself.
+Is there such a thing?
+The answer is "yes but it looks even more clumsy than Quine's attempt."
+So for example, here is a function which returns itself:

-    function factorial (n) {
+    function self() {
-        return n <= 0 ?
-1 : n * factorial(n - 1);
+        return self;
     }

-...where you are explicitly referring to factorial in the factorial function itself, you instead say:

-    function factorial (n) {
+If you want a distinguishing property of this function for identifying it, it is a function that you could call `self()()()()()...` as much as you want and you would never run into a problem.

+Here is a function which also returns itself in a strange way:

-        function factorial_maker(recurse) {
+    function maker(recurse) {
-            return function (n) {
+        return function () {
-                return n <= 0 ?
-1 :
-                    n * recurse(recurse)(n - 1);
+            return recurse(recurse);
         };
     }
-        return factorial_maker(factorial_maker);
-    }

-Notice that factorial_maker doesn't happen to explicitly reference itself.
-It does still hand a
+    var self2 = maker(maker);

+You see, stored in the variable self2 is a function with the name "self" which, if you run it, constructs and hands you a new function which will do the exact same thing as the original if you run it.
+It turns out that the Javascript `===` operator will tell you that `self() === self` is true -- they are the same referenced function -- while `self2() === self2` is false -- they are different functions which perform the same action.